-CONTINUOUSLY VARIABLE TRANSMISSION (CVT) FLUID
+CONTINUOUSLY VARIABLE TRANSMISSION (CVT) FLUID (if so equipped)

 - Use only Genuine NISSAN CVT Fluid NS-2.
 Do not mix with other fluids. - Using transmission fluid other than Genuine NISSAN CVT Fluid NS-2 will damage the CVT, which is not covered by the warranty.